Zoë Kravitz Resembles An Oscars Statue At The 73rd Annual British Academy Film Awards

 Her makeup was on point, with applications including darkened and groomed eyebrows, pink eyeshadow, contouring, a bit of blush, and radiant red lips.
 Her nails, which were also manicured in red polish, matched her pout.

 For a bit of a twist on the thespian’s super short hair, Zoe opted for a finger wave, giving her the look of a Hollywood starlet from the golden era.
-She also rocked a pair of strappy black patent leather high heels on which to walk the BAFTA red carpet.
+She also rocked a pair of strappy black patent leather high heels on her walk on the BAFTA red carpet.

-For the BAFTA ceremony, Zoe failed to appear on the nominations list but she was likely there to support her fellow Big Little Lies castmate, Laura Dern, who was nominated for Best Supporting Actress for Marriage Story.
-Zoe, who is set to play Catwoman in the upcoming, high profile movie, may also have been at the ceremony to hand out an award, which will be determined once the show takes place on Sunday afternoon.
+For the BAFTA ceremony, Zoe failed to appear on the nominations list, but she was likely there to support her fellow Big Little Lies castmate, Laura Dern, who was nominated for Best Supporting Actress for Marriage Story.
+Zoe, who is set to play Selina Kyle/Catwoman in the upcoming The Batman movie, may also have been at the ceremony to hand out an award, which will be determined once the show takes place on Sunday afternoon.

-Meanwhile, Zoe doesn’t always show up for work-related obligations looking so glam.
-Recently, she appeared sans any clothing at all, for an important gig.
+Zoe doesn’t always show up for work-related obligations looking so glam.
+Recently, she appeared for an important gig sans any clothing at all.
 However, she did rock a shell necklace and hair ornament for her Elle cover shoot, according to The Inquisitr.